MilesChing/ThunderX/README.md

 ### 1.8.1.0

-- Fix a bug: Download progress may be wrong sometimes.
+- Download video from YouTube: Automatic link analysis.
-- Fix a bug: Data corruption may be produced when downloading a large file.
+- Fix a bug: Download progress exceeds 100% sometimes.
-- Now you can use this software to download video from Youtube.
+- Fix a bug: Data loss may happened when downloading a large file.

 ### 1.8.0.0